awslabs/benchmark-ai/executor/README.md

 [info.labels]
 # Labels and values must be 63 characters or less, beginning and ending with an alphanumeric character
 # ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between
+# task_name is a mandatory label which will be exported as a dimension for this job's metrics
+task_name = "single_node_training_benchmark"
 custom-label = "value"
 other-label = "other-value"